harvardinformatics/ATAC-seq/ATAC-seq.md

 <br>
 <br>

-NGmerge is available on Odyssey:
+NGmerge is available on Odyssey in the ATAC-seq module:

-    /n/informatics_external/temp/stitch/stitch --help
+    module load ATAC-seq
+    NGmerge -1 <sample>.R1.fastq.gz -2 <sample>.R2.fastq.gz -o <sample>

-Of the many arguments available, here are the most important ones for this application:
+The output files will be &lt;sample&gt;\_1.fastq.gz and &lt;sample&gt;\_2.fastq.gz.
+Of the many arguments available with NGmerge, here are the most important ones for this application:

 | Argument   | Description                                  |
 |:----------:|----------------------------------------------|